Smartcalling/SmartCalling-iOS/README.md

 import SmartCalling
 ```

 2. If you haven't already, you will need to add your app to the SmartCom portal.
 Once this is done, you will be provided with an API Key.
-Before using any other functions of the SDK, the API Key needs to be set.
-The SDK uses general SmartCalling servers (https://portal.smartcom.net) by default.
+Before using any other functions of the library, the API Key needs to be set.
+The library uses general SmartCalling servers (https://portal.smartcom.net) by default.
 If you need to use a custom server, just override the value as shown below:
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
   SmartCallingManager.shared.apiKey = "XXXX-XXXX-XXXX-XXXX"